Parthisanjay/Book-Management-System/README.md

         3.Book_Driver

 Book class

   --> It is an Entity class

   --> Constructor to initialize instances of Book

-  --> Getter and Setter methods to get and set values --> Getter and Setter methods to get and set values --> toString method is overrided to print Book object values.
+  --> Getter and Setter methods to get and set values

+  --> Getter and Setter methods to get and set values

+  --> toString method is overrided to print Book object values.

 Controller class

-    Used for CRUD operations
+  --> Used for CRUD operations

-    Exception handled and input datas are validated There are 7 Methods in this class addbook()      --> To add new Book
+  --> Exception handled and input datas are validated

+  --> There are 7 Methods in this class

+  addbook()      --> To add new Book

-    viewbook()     --> To view all the Stored Books searchbook()   --> To Search a Book by using Id or Title updatebook()   --> To Update fields of Book deletebook()   --> To Delete a Book
+  viewbook()     --> To view all the Stored Books

+  searchbook()   --> To Search a Book by using Id or Title

+  updatebook()   --> To Update fields of Book

+  deletebook()   --> To Delete a Book

-    valid_id()     --> To check Bood id whether it is Unique or Not book_details() --> To validate and get details from the user
+  valid_id()     --> To check Bood id whether it is Unique or Not

+  book_details() --> To validate and get details from the user

 Book_Driver class

-      It is the Main class for this application main() method is presence in this class
+  --> It is the Main class for this application

+  --> main() method is presence in this class

-      To display user friendly console based interface
+  -->To display user friendly console based interface